My Health and Ayurveda

 DOES AYURVEDA HEAL?

-At a more extreme level, if a person is beset with some 'advanced' condition of wellbeing the balancing will free up energy to help 'fight' the disease.
-While the ayurvedic protocols are useful for everyone – I recommend them no matter the state of health - I don't present them as a magic bullet.
-Though sometimes amazing things happen.
+At a more extreme level, if a person is beset with some 'advanced' condition of illness, the balancing will free up energy to help 'fight' the disease.
+While the ayurvedic protocols are useful for everyone – I recommend them no matter the state of health - I don't present them as a magic bullet - though sometimes amazing things happen.

-Rereading the above I see it as an accurate introduction to the practice of Ayurveda.
-What is needed is a guidebook to introduce the practices of Ayurveda into one's life.
+Rereading the above, I see it as an accurate introduction to the practice of Ayurveda.
+What is needed is a guidebook to introduce Ayurveda into one's life.
 I've written that book.
 To preview The Aging Reversal Course go to https://www.amazon.com/author/paulcolver

 THE FOLLOWING DESCRIBES HOW I FIRST BEGAN TO INCORPORATE AYURVEDA INTO MY LIFE.